CodeURJC-DAW-2020-21/webapp9/README.md

 ### Docker

+## Executing docker-compose
 Docker allows the users to run our web application without having anything installed.
 Follow these steps:

+  - Go to ./docker
+  - Run this command: docker-compose up

+Only with that command the containers are started.

+To stop the containers just run:
+  - docker-compose down

+## Building the image

+To create the image, you just have to launch the script.bat file.

+- Go to ./docker
+- Run this command: start script.bat

 ### Class Diagram:
 ![Navigation_Diagram_Updated](readme-photos/controllers.png)